arthurpicht/meta/README.md

 #### urlReadonly

 Optional.
-URL of git repository for anonymous read access, like public open source repositories.
 If target is of type `prod` and parameter `urlReadonly`is specified, given URL is bound for git operations.

+URL of git repository for anonymous read access, like public open source repositories, especially referenced by http addresses.

 Specifying this parameter allows CI/CD pipelines on production machines for accessing public git repositories without granting access by ssh keys.

+This parameter can also be used to reference repositories that are accessed by a personal access token (PAT), in particular for production machines, that are provided with a read-only PAT.
+It is strongly recommended to not include the PAT into the referenced url, but to include it rather into the *git credential helper*.

 #### destinationDir